epklein/epklein.github.io/_posts/2022Q4/2022-10-08-effective-communication.md

 <br />

-In a leadership position, [rhetoric](https://en.wikipedia.org/wiki/Rhetoric) is an important ability to develop.
-Just to enlighten a bit of the positive impact you can cause through effective communication:
+In a leadership position, effective [communication](/mgmt/people/communication) is an important ability to develop.
+Just to enlighten a bit of the positive impact you can cause from it:

 - You can improve performance;
 - You can help your circle of influence to overcome difficult situations;
 - You can expand your circle of influence;
-- You can shape culture.
+- You can promote and even shape organizational culture.

 ## Communication as a Software Engineering Manager